eddiecarrascojr/pytorch-recipes/README.md

 # PyTorch Recipes for a Portfolio
 PyTorch has become the leading Deep Learning Framework.
 Since Deep Learning is taking over and becoming more common than TensorFlow.
 Here is a few examples projects to get started with PyTorch [ecosystem](https://opensource.fb.com/projects/pytorch/).

+## Adding more Projects
+As cooler ideas in ML come into play more ideas will be added here to the collection.
+These are projects to be added.
+- Building a ChatGPT using Wikipedia Data.
+- Build an LLM using OpenAI.
+- Create an AI agent using PyTorch and OpenAI.

 ![PyTorch](/assets/images/pytorch-dark-background.png)

 A Repo of 5 simple but useful PyTorch projects you can use to show off in a portfolio.